 In the world of social media, “relatability” has become a key element in our admiration of others.
 We love the celebrities that share pictures of themselves sans makeup and in sweatpants, admittedly lazing it up on a Saturday afternoon.
-We love the moms that post horror stories about their children and the young adults posting picture after picture of their failed attempts at homemade meals.
+We love the moms that post horror stories about their children and the young adults that post picture after picture of their failed attempts at homemade meals.
 They post these moments and we repost them, delighted at their humanness, and caption them with things like, “this is totally me.”

 When we find these shared peculiarities, especially with those we look up to in the media, we are given a sense of kinship and belonging.
 Suddenly the things about us we thought were weird are the very qualities that connect us to someone we admire.
 And as we see those personalities being praised and adored for their candor and uniqueness, we start to believe that we too have that same chance.
 So we share.
 We share and we share and we share.
 We tag and we hashtag.
 Hoping to be liked.
 But at what point in this process do we stop striving for honesty and start searching for relatability?
 When do our interests and our words start shifting away from what we believe and towards what we think others will enjoy?

 This is where it seems that being “relatable” becomes less of a happy coincidence and more of a believed standard for acceptance.
 But isn’t it the raw honesty of a confession that makes a connection that much more surprising and meaningful?
 Isn’t it the shock value that makes it fun?

-Why pretend that you like decorative DIY pots when you’d rather put flowers in old Arrowhead water bottles?
+Why pretend you like decorative DIY pots when you’d rather put flowers in old Arrowhead water bottles?

-Why pretend that you know anything about classic movies when you’d rather discuss the newest episode of The Bachelorette?
+Why pretend you know anything about classic movies when you’d rather discuss the newest episode of The Bachelor?

 Why pretend you’re completely put together when you’re perfectly okay with being a hot mess (or vice versa!)?